-The 2019 Awards will be presented as its own event over a casual lunch of Fish n Chips enjoyed share-feast style along long tables with cold beer and crisp dry white wine.
-A true celebration of the industry’s best, this relaxed format will also feature entertaining MCs, a cash bar and projected video footage.
+The 2019 Awards will be presented as its own event over a casual lunch of Victorian sourced fish and chips cold beer and crisp dry white wine.
+A true celebration of the industry’s best, this relaxed format will also feature entertaining MCs and projected video footage.

 The key industry component of the conference will be a continuation of the Speakers Series.
-In 2019 24 speakers will address conference attendees over two rooms during Conference Days 2 and 3.
-Each morning from 9am to midday, experts will deliver 15 minute presentations on topics as diverse as By-Catch Management, Social License and Value Beyond The Economic.
+In 2019 a series of speakers will address conference attendees over two rooms during Conference Days 2 and 3.
 The two Speaker Rooms will be located side-by-side, allowing attendees to move between speakers in the 10 minute programmed interval.
-Each morning will culminate in a Couch Chat with gathers the speakers together for moderated inter-disciplinary discussions.
+Each morning we will culminate in a Couch Chat which gathers the speakers together for moderated inter-disciplinary discussions.

 MEET THE MAKER

 Interactive Workshops - 10 & 11 October